This page may contain affiliate links. Read my full disclosure here.

 5 Things to Do with Leftover Easter Candy

-Easter should be fun for both kids and adults and include candy – after all, without candy, Easter just wouldn’t be the same.
-BUT – you don’t have to let one day of indulgence carry over for weeks or even months in your house!
+BUT – you don’t have to let one day of indulgence carry over for weeks or even months in your house.
 It is important to be open and honest with your kids about the plan for all of that candy prior to Easter.

-Take this time as an opportunity to talk with them about portion control and why having a little candy is OK, but too much may cause health problems.
-Talk with them about what other options they have, such as donating the candy to those who need it more, like your local food pantry, and why donating food is important.
+- Pick 3-5 pieces you really would like to keep.
 Or let your child pick 5-10 pieces they would really like to keep.
 Deprivation leads to overindulgence.
 My suggestion is to pick 5-10 of your favorite items to keep.
-Enjoy one or two pieces a day until the Easter memories have faded and you’re settled back into your normal routine. *This works great for both children and adults alike!
+Enjoy one or two pieces a day until the Easter memories have faded and you’re settled back into your normal routine. *This works great for both children and adults alike.

 - Freeze the rest of the candy if you aren’t able to part with it.
 Tuck the frozen candy away, deep, deep down in the very back part of the freezer.
 When the candy is harder to access – you will be much less likely to mindlessly eat it.
-Then you will have a nice little surprise some day when you really just need a piece of chocolate to get you through the day.
+Then you will have a nice little surprise someday when you really just need a piece of chocolate to get you through the day.
 Freezing the candy can also help to keep you from inhaling it all at once!
-If you have children you can also use the freezer candy as a nice surprise treat to throw in their lunch box every once in a while!
+If you have children you can also use the freezer candy as a nice surprise treat to throw in their lunch box every once in a while.

 - Collect and donate it.
-If you don’t want that candy to go to waste – but also do not want to keep it in your house – give it to someone who might appreciate it!
+If you don’t want that candy to go to waste – but also do not want to keep it in your house – give it to someone who might appreciate it.
 I know that both my father-in-law and my sweet Grandma June would enjoy some candy, so I plan to give most of it away.
 It is always better to give than to receive.
 Don’t have anyone you know who may enjoy the candy?
 Call your local nursing home or food pantry to see if they will accept your donation.

 - Throw it out!